dtcrout/spotitude/README.md

 $ python3 spotitude.py
 ```

-You can also choose over what time frame the top tracks are computed by specifying the optional argument --time-range.
-Valid values for time-range are short_term, medium_term and long_term.
+You can also choose over what time frame the top tracks are computed by specifying the optional argument `--time_range`.
+Valid values for time-range are `short_term`, `medium_term` and `long_term`.
 For example:

 ```
 $ python3 spotitude.py --time-range medium_term